OpenResearchInstitute/fpga_cores/README.md

     eliminates data hazards, allowing reads before data makes in and out of the actual memory element
 * Misc
+  * AXI Embiggener: custom adapatation layer for a 32 bit encoder to a 128 bit DAC FIFO
   * Exponential Golomb encoder

 ## Simulation helpers